BullSupreme/AnimeTracker/README.md

 - Full current season anime library using AniList API
 - PyInstaller executable for easy distribution to friends
 - Responsive web-based interface
+- Distrubuted to Friends only using Pyinstaller .exe conversion.

 ### Version 1.0
 - Small Python application using CustomTkinter module for UI